openmrs/openmrs-esm-core/README.md

 # OpenMRS Frontend Core

-This is a [Lerna](https://lerna.js.org/) project containing the core packages for the OpenMRS Frontend.
+This is a [monorepo](https://classic.yarnpkg.com/lang/en/docs/workspaces/) containing the core packages for the OpenMRS Frontend.
 These packages handle the "cross-cutting concerns" described in the [Domain Decomposition](https://wiki.openmrs.org/display/projects/MFE+Domain+Decomposition) document.

 ## Available Packages